BAllanach/softsusy/README.md

 FILES INCLUDED IN THIS DISTRIBUTION
 -----------------------------------
 Source files are to be found in the `src/` subdirectory.
+Manuals are found in the `doc/` subdirectory: `rpcManual.pdf` is the main one, and the other `.pdf` files describe various extensions to this.

 INPUT AND INFO FILES
 --------------------